Strategies to Overcome Junk Food Cravings

 - Healthy Alternative: Homemade pizza using a thin whole grain crust, fresh tomato sauce, plenty of veggies, and moderate amounts of cheese.
 Consider cauliflower crust, zucchini crust, or eggplant crust for a low-carb option.

 Choosing healthier alternatives doesn’t mean compromising on taste.
 With a bit of creativity and experimentation, you can enjoy delicious foods that nourish your body.
 Remember, the goal isn’t perfection but progress.
 Making small, consistent changes to your diet can lead to lasting benefits for your health.
-In the next sections, we’ll delve into creating a supportive environment and overcoming setbacks on your journey to healthier eating.

 Building a Supportive Environment